 Helen has been with the organisation since 2014.
 She supports the staff teams, Chair and Board of Directors.
 This includes responsibility for maintaining financial, accounting and all personnel matters of the organisation.
 As Health and Safety representative for the office, she ensures that the office environment is safe and suitably equipped for staff and visitors.
 Her role also covers administration support and general administration across the whole organisation.

 Before joining us, Helen worked as Finance and Administration Officer at ASK (Advice on Services for Kids).

 Marketing & Communications Officer

-Shona supports the day-to-day marketing activity of Evolving Communities to raise the profiles of Healthwatch Gloucestershire and Healthwatch Somerset, in order to keep local people informed about health and care services.
+Shona supports the day-to-day marketing activity of Evolving Communities to raise the profiles of the organisation and the three Healthwatch services it provides in the South West, in order to keep local people informed about health and care services.
 This involves a wide range of work from creation of marketing materials, branded items and reports, developing and maintaining the websites, to promotion across our social media channels.
 She has worked with the organisation since the start of 2016.